Here's how much O.J. Simpson may get from NFL pension plan

-If O.J.
+When O.J.
 Simpson gets out of prison, he'll have far more financial resources awaiting him than most ex-convicts.

-Simpson goes before a parole hearing Thursday that could lead to his release from prison this fall.
+Simpson was granted parole on Thursday, and could be released from prison this fall.
 Beyond any money he can make from selling autographs or other memorabilia, Simpson, who is 70, will probably have significant retirement income.

 The NFL won't say how much he'll get from his NFL pension, and it's hard to estimate without knowing some key details, such as when he decided to start collecting benefits.
 But according to the NFL benefits formula, he could receive as much as $100,680 a year if he waited until age 65 to start drawing his pension.